Skip to main content

 1 mentions Positive Neutral Negative

-• “Dragon Forge can be addictive, good fun with some enjoyable grinding and managing interconnected automation, but it's ultimately just a poorly optimized, buggy, messy bunch of assets stitched together.”
+• “Dragon Forge can be addictive, offering enjoyable grinding and managing interconnected automation, but it is ultimately a poorly optimized, buggy, and messy collection of assets stitched together.”

 Buy Dragon Forge